dewi-alliance/hotspot-manufacturers/template.md

 ## Company Information (required)
 * What is your company name?
 * How long has the company been in business?
-* What kind of products have you created? (list specific products)
+* What kind of products have you created? (list specific products, include links if possible)
 * How many have you sold?
 * What brought you to the Helium Network?